Did you know?

 When South Africa joined the Blue Flag beach campaign in 2001, it was the first country outside Europe to do so.

-Blessed with warm water, energetic surf and seemingly endless stretches of sandy beaches, you'll soon understand why Durban (eThekwini) is everyone's favourite seaside playground.
+Blessed with warm water, robust waves and seemingly endless stretches of sandy beaches, you'll soon understand why Durban (eThekwini) is everyone's favourite seaside playground.